#BlogToPM

 “And that is not part of the groom’s side calculations.”
 The wrinkles on his forehead deepened with each word he spoke.

 greedy people.
-They do not deserve.
+They do not deserve it.
 If you ask me, let her study some more,

-send her to Delhi where she can prepare for her civil services and make her
+send her to Delhi to prepare for her civil services and make her

 career.
 She is already a graduate and barely 24.”
 I blurted with a deep sense